Covid-19 coronavirus: All transtasman air passengers must wear face masks

 The Ministry of Health has also revised its requirements for cabin crew, announcing on Tuesday stricter measures for those travelling as part of their job.

-Cabin crew are now required to self-isolate on return to New Zealand and produce a negative test result before they are able to return back into the community.
+Cabin crew are now required to self-isolate on return to New Zealand and to produce a negative test result before they are able to return back into the community.

 Air New Zealand crew doing long-haul flights with a layover also now have stricter requirements, Bloomfield said.